The Edinburgh Brain Bank for Multiple Sclerosis

 Newly launched Edinburgh MS Brain Bank funded by the Medical Research Council

 Scotland has the highest frequency of people living with multiple sclerosis in the world.
 Although we have made great progress in understanding the cause of MS and how to treat it, we still need to improve this understanding further to help the next generation of people living with MS and develop better treatments.

 One way of doing this is to carry out research using brain and spinal cord tissue from people with MS. This will allow our researchers to study the areas of MS damage to see whether changes in the brain can be linked to changes in disability.
 Looking directly at the brain tissue will help our understanding of the disease which will hopefully lead to more effective treatments for the future.

 For further information please ask your consultant neurologist or MS specialist nurse who will be able to help, or you can contact Senior Research Nurse, Tracey Millar via email firstname.lastname@example.org or telephone (0131 465 9522).

-Consent form coming soon. (please speak to your MS consultant/nurse or the research nurse who will help you with this form).
+Consent form. (please speak to your MS consultant/nurse or the research nurse who will help you with this form).

-This project is supported by the Anne Rowling Regenerative Neurology Clinic, and funded by Multiple Sclerosis Society and the Medical Research Council.
+This project is funded by the Medical Research Council and supported by the Anne Rowling Regenerative Neurology Clinic, and the Multiple Sclerosis Society.